runtimeverification/wasm-semantics/data.md

 ```

 `WASM-SYNTAX` module is used to handle the syntax that is used only for parsing programs but not for parsing rules.
-In WebAssembly string is defined differently with K built-in strings, so we have to write the definition of WebAssembly `WasmString` in a separate module, and use the module just for parsing the program.
+In WebAssembly, strings are defined differently to K's built-in strings, so we have to write the definition of WebAssembly `WasmString` in a separate module, and use the module just for parsing the program.
-Note that you cannot use a normal K `String` in any production definitions, because the K tokenizer does not support parsing ambiguity.
+Note that you cannot use a normal K `String` in any production definitions, because the definitions of `String` and `WasmString` overlap, and the K tokenizer does not support ambiguity.

 ```k
 module WASM-SYNTAX